Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 🗓 Recommended season: Carros de Foc is a high-mountain route.
 Therefore, it’s best enjoyed from June to September

-The route is graded “moderate-difficult”, which we think is accurate.
-We regularly hike, and the weather was pretty nice most of the time.
-So, we found the track to be challenging but not especially difficult.
+The route is graded “moderate-difficult,” which we think is accurate.
+We regularly hike, and the weather was pretty nice most of the time, so we found the track to be challenging but not especially difficult.

 The cumulative elevation gain is 9.200 m, and day 4 was the most challenging for us, so don’t underestimate it!